Bobby Tench: The Jeff Beck Group

 Tench moved on at the end of May 1971, leaving Gass and Gonzalez to become a member of the Jeff Beck Group.
 Jeff Beck had signed a record deal with CBS in June 1971, having reformed the Jeff Beck Group.
 Vocals by Alex Ligertwood had been unexpectedly rejected by record company bosses, forcing Beck to find a replacement singer.
-Having heard Tench perform with Gass "Upstairs" at Ronnie Scott's club in Soho, London, Beck employed him as replacement vocalist.
-In their book about Beck, Chris Hjort and Doug Hinman mention this association and circumstances.
+Having heard Tench perform with Gass "Upstairs" at Ronnie Scott's club in Soho, London Beck employed him as the replacement vocalist.
+In their book about Beck, Chris Hjort and Doug Hinman mention these circumstances.
 He was given only a short time to add his vocals to Rough and Ready (1971), before mixing resumed on tracks previously recorded in London by Beck and the other band members including, drummer Cozy Powell, bassist Clive Chaman and keyboard player Max Middleton.

 When the album was released in Europe they toured Finland, the Netherlands, Switzerland and Germany.
 Rough and Ready was released in USA eight months later and a sixteen date promotional tour followed.
 The album eventually reached No. 46 on the US album charts.
 Of Tench Rolling Stone magazine stated: "...then comes Situation a long, well-played evocation of that misnamed hybrid jazz-rock and a neat rocker called Short Business.
 Vocalist Tench does a valiant job on both considering the considerable handicap of being mixed down under the guitar."
 In January 1972, the Jeff Beck Group travelled to United States to join Beck at TMI studios in Memphis, Tennessee, where they recorded the album Jeff Beck Group (1972) with Steve Cropper as producer.
 The promotional tour which followed included an appearance on the BBC In Concert series, which was recorded on 29 June 1972 at the Paris Theatre, London.
-During this session Tench's guitar playing was featured on "Definitely Maybe", a rare occasion whilst he was associated with Beck.
+During this session Tench's guitar playing was featured on "Definitely Maybe".

 On 24 July 1972, the second Jeff Beck Group was officially disbanded and Beck's management released this statement: "The fusion of the musical styles of the various members has been successful within the terms of individual musicians, but they didn't feel it had led to the creation of a new musical style with the strength they had originally sought".